Shelob9/_second_foundation/README.md

 ==================
 Second Foundation is a starter theme for WordPress by Josh Pollock.
 It is based on Foundation 4 by ZURB and Underscores (_S) by Automattic.

-For the last stable release please download [version 1.0.4.1](http://complexwaveform.com/jp/jp-theme/_sf/_second_foundation-v1.0.4.1.zip).
-The master branch is currently v1.0.5, which should work, but is not completley test yet.
-The branch '1.0.4-fix' is a completely functional version.
+For the last stable release please download [version 1.0.4.3](http://wordpress.org/themes/download/_second-foundation.1.0.4.3.zip).
+The master branch is currently v1.0.5, which should work, but is not completley tested, finished.

 Documentation is availble via [the wiki](https://github.com/Shelob9/_second_foundation/wiki), which is a work in progress.

 Key Features:
 ============
 1) Mobile-first, fully responsive design.<br />